After completing this section, you will be able to

-Before reading this section, please watch this overview video covering the “spectrum of distinctiveness” and other fancy-sounding legal terms and what they really mean in the real world of commerce and consumerism.
+Before reading this section, please watch the overview video below covering the “spectrum of distinctiveness” and other fancy-sounding legal terms and what they really mean in the real world of commerce and consumerism.

 As in the case with copyrights, trademarks do not necessarily have to be registered with the federal government, but doing so has benefits.
 The owners of unregistered trademarks have the exclusive right to use the mark concerning similar goods and services in the geographic area of actual use of the mark, the right to bring civil action against infringers, and protection against false advertising.
 Unregistered trademarks are usually identified by the “TM” symbol displayed on the product, package, or advertising used to promote them.
 Trademarks formally registered with the USPTO, however, receive additional benefits:

 - A legal presumption of ownership of the mark and exclusive right to use the mark nationwide on or in connection with the goods/services listed in the registration.

 - Public notice of claim of ownership of the mark.

 - The ability to bring an action concerning the mark in federal court.

 - The use of the U.S. registration as a basis to obtain registration in foreign countries.

 - The ability to record the U.S. registration with the U.S. Customs and Border Protection (CBP) Service to prevent importation of infringing foreign goods.

 - The right to use the federal registration symbol ®